polysome/aggregate-1/README.md

 • Open source SoC development.
 GPLv3 bitstreams for RISC-V and OpenSPARC will be made available.<br />
 • Custom Hardware Security Modules and cryptographic accelerators.<br />
 • Software defined radio.
-A daughterboard with 100MHz RX and 250MHz TX channel bandwidth 25MHz-6GHz is planned.<br />
+A daughterboard with 100MHz RX and 250MHz TX of bandwidth 25MHz-6GHz will follow.<br />
 • Research into evolvable hardware and hardware accelerated machine learning.<br />

 This project intends to lower the cost to entry for sophisticated high speed digital design and is a collaboration between Numato Lab and Polysome.